Welcome to today's edition of the Rush 24-7 podcast.

 And I think I even did it during the 2008 presidential campaign.

-Anyway, let's take our first obscene profit timeout of the day.
+Anyway, let's take our first obscene profit time out of the day.

 We'll come back and resume with all the rest of the program before you know it.

-Um two things that Woodward reported.
+There's two things that Woodward reported.

-And the the I'm I can't remember one of them.
+And I can't remember one of them.

-But that's not the email, that that's not what Sperling wrote Woodward about.
+That's not what Sperling wrote Woodward about.

-Uh, and he started comparing other presidents who would certainly not have failed to defend the country, who would not have failed to do their presidential duty because of a budget document.
+And he started comparing other presidents who would certainly not have failed to defend the country, who would not have failed to do their presidential duty because of a budget document.

-Uh but it I I'm having a mental block.
+But I'm having a mental block.

-The thing that I think the White House is really ticked about, and this was not what Sperling's email's about.
+The thing that I think the White House has really ticked about, and this was not what Sperling's email is about, that Obama did not come up with the idea.

 Obama's trying to create the impression that the sequester was not his idea, that it was the Republicans' idea.

-And the first thing that got this off and running was was Woodward writing a column and going on television and reminding everybody sequester was indeed Obama's idea.
+And the first thing that got this off and running was Woodward writing a column and going on television and reminding everybody sequester was indeed Obama's idea.

 And then the idea over who had control of what does get cut during the sequester, and that's also Obama, and Woodward was also pointing that out.

-And the reason I'm doing this, folks, is because uh a lot of people disagreeing with me here that Woodward actually wasn't threatened.
+And the reason I'm doing this, folks, is because a lot of people disagreeing with me here that Woodward actually wasn't threatened.

-it was his idea.
+It was his idea.

 There was something else.